Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Baselines details

 \section{Baselines details}

-As mentioned in Section~\ref{sec:exp_setup}, we consider baselines belonging to three training paradigms of hierarchical policies for language-conditioned manipulation (see Figure~\ref{fig:main}(a)(b)(c)).
+As mentioned in Section~\ref{sec:exp_setup}, we consider baselines belonging to three training paradigms of hierarchical policies for language-conditioned manipulation.
 We compare against these baselines on the CALVIN environment, using results from prior work when available or re-evaluating the baselines (using available checkpoints) when not (especially for MTLC).
 All these methods are trained solely on a fixed offline dataset and are categorized as follows:

-$\bullet$ \textbf{Independent training:} Most existing hierarchical frameworks in robot learning train \pihl and \pill independently, decoupling high-level planning from low-level control.
-In this work, we consider SuSIE~\cite{black2023Susie} as a representative of this category.
+$\bullet$ \textbf{Independent training, Figure~\ref{fig:baselines} (a):} Most existing hierarchical frameworks in robot learning train HL and LL independently, decoupling high-level planning from low-level control.
+In this work, we consider SuSIE~\citep{black2023Susie} as a representative of this category.
 This baseline is one of the first methods to use an image-editing model in a hierarchical policy for language-conditioned manipulation.
-SuSIE uses for \pihl a pre-trained text-to-image generative diffusion model, InstructPix2Pix~\cite{brooks2023instructpix2pixlearningfollowimage}, fine-tuned on robot video data, and a diffusion-based controller utilizing MLP layers and a ResNet-50 vision encoder.
+SuSIE uses for HL a pre-trained text-to-image generative diffusion model, InstructPix2Pix~\citep{brooks2023instructpix2pixlearningfollowimage}, fine-tuned on robot video data, and a diffusion-based controller utilizing MLP layers and a ResNet-50 vision encoder.
 This method generates one subgoal at a time.

-$\bullet$ \textbf{"Glue" models:} Methods have been proposed to enhance hierarchical diffusion policies through "glue" models that aim at bridging planning and control, hence mitigating the HL-LL coupling mismatch defined in Section~\ref{sec:method}.
-Among these methods, we use TaKSIE~\cite{kang2025taksie} as a baseline, which is based on SuSIE but improves it by incorporating a task-progress estimator fine-tuned from the pre-trained model LIV~\cite{ma2023livlanguageimagerepresentationsrewards} to select plans that help \pill advance in the task.
+$\bullet$ \textbf{"Glue" models, Figure~\ref{fig:baselines} (b):} Methods have been proposed to enhance hierarchical diffusion policies through "glue" models that aim at bridging planning and control, hence mitigating the HL-LL coupling mismatch defined in Section~\ref{sec:preliminaries}.
+Among these methods, we use TaKSIE~\citep{kang2025taksie} as a baseline, which is based on SuSIE but improves it by incorporating a task-progress estimator fine-tuned from the pre-trained model LIV~\citep{ma2023livlanguageimagerepresentationsrewards} to select plans that help LL advance in the task.
 Except for the task progress estimator, this method shares the same characteristics as SuSIE.